 Seaside Pod Review (A Queen Podcast)

-Thanks to everyone who tuned in to the last episode and left us some comments on Twitter and Facebook!
+Thanks to everyone who tuned in to the last episode and left us some comments on Facebook, Bluesky, and Discord!
+And while we're at it, come join us on Discord, we'd be glad to have you!
 We'll always try to answer any questions you have and seriously appreciate any corrections you make to anything we get wrong.
 And thanks so much for all your support as usual.
-We're loving diving into the Queen fandom a little more deeply as much as we're enjoying recording the podcasts!
+We're loving diving into the Queen fandom as much as we're enjoying recording the podcasts!

 Follow us on